bark-community/bark-token-old/README.md

 - **Keypair Generation**: Generate Solana Keypairs for various accounts if not implemented or created.

+## Implement:

-- **CoinMarketCap API Integration**: Retrieve real-time market data for the BARK token using the CoinMarketCap API.
+- **CoinMarketCap API Integration**: Retrieve real-time market data for the BARK token using the Coincecho or CoinMarketCap API.

 ## Getting Started